TobyBaril/EarlGrey/README.md

 # Important Considerations

 Earl Grey version 6 uses Dfam 3.9.
 After installation, you MUST configure Dfam partitions as needed.
 Earl Grey will generate the script to do this and provide guidance when you run it for the first time.
-You need to specify which paritions of Dfam and/or RepBase to configure Earl Grey with.
-Choose partitions carefully as the combination will highly influence your results, esoecially if you want to pre-mask your input genome.
+You need to specify which partitions of Dfam and/or RepBase to configure Earl Grey with.
+Choose partitions carefully as the combination will highly influence your results, especially if you want to pre-mask your input genome.
 Please make use of issues and discussions tabs if you have questions about this, we are always happy to help!

 # Notes / Updates